newrelic/newrelic-quickstarts/utils/python-keywords-script/README.md

 source venv/bin/activate
 ```

-#### When inside your venv, run this command to install the required packages:
+#### When inside your venv, run this command to install the required packages.
 ```bash
 python -m pip install -r requirements.txt
 ```